-In this article, a sensitive, visual and quantitative immunochromatographic assay (ICA) was described by using novel Au@Pt-nanoparticle-decorated blue-silica-nanoparticles nanocomposite (Au@Pt/blue SiNPs) as reporter probe.
-The Au@Pt/blue SiNPs were prepared by using post-modification methods, in which Au@Pt NPs synthesized on the surface of blue SiNPs.
-Antibody against HBsAg was conjugated with Au@Pt/blue SiNPs, due to the convenient surface modification and biocompatibility of Au@Pt nanoparticles, which were used as labels for ICA.
-The detection was performed on an ICA strip by using the sandwich immunoreaction between the HBsAg and the anti-HBsAg antibody and accumulation of Au@Pt/blue SiNPs on the test zone.
-The results were qualitatively analyzed by the naked eyes and quantitatively analyzed by the combination of a camera and “ImageJ” software, eliminating any lab equipment.
-The sensitivity of the Au@Pt/blue SiNPs based ICA was lowered 20 times and 10 times comparing with blue silica nanoparticles (blue SiNPs) and gold nanoparticles (GNPs) as reporter probe, respectively.
-Under optimal conditions, a linear relationship between the color intensity and HBsAg over the range of 0.5–10 ng/mL was achieved, and the detection limit was estimated to be 0.13 ng/mL (S/N = 3).
-The Au@Pt/blue SiNPs based ICA, thus, offered a sensitive method for rapidly detecting HBsAg.
-Although the proof-of-concept of Au@Pt/blue SiNPs based ICA was demonstrated using HBsAg as a model analyte, this nanocomposite label based ICA is easily developed to be a universal signal amplification technique and applied to detection of other protein biomarkers.
+In this article, a sensitive, visual and quantitative immunochromatographic assay (ICA) is described by using a novel Au@Pt-nanoparticle-decorated blue-silica-nanoparticle nanocomposite (Au@Pt/blue SiNPs) as a reporter probe.
+The Au@Pt/blue SiNPs were prepared by using post-modification methods, in which Au@Pt NPs were synthesized on the surface of blue SiNPs.
+The antibody against HBsAg was conjugated with Au@Pt/blue SiNPs, due to the convenient surface modification and biocompatibility of Au@Pt nanoparticles, which were used as labels for ICA.
+The detection was performed on an ICA strip by using the sandwich immunoreaction between HBsAg and the anti-HBsAg antibody and the accumulation of Au@Pt/blue SiNPs in the test zone.
+The results were qualitatively analyzed by the naked eye and quantitatively analyzed by the combination of a camera and “ImageJ” software, eliminating any lab equipment.
+The sensitivity of the Au@Pt/blue SiNP based ICA was lowered 20 times and 10 times compared with blue silica nanoparticles (blue SiNPs) and gold nanoparticles (AuNPs) as the reporter probe, respectively.
+Under optimal conditions, a linear relationship between the color intensity and HBsAg over the range of 0.5–10 ng mL−1 was achieved, and the detection limit was estimated to be 0.13 ng mL−1 (S/N = 3).
+The Au@Pt/blue SiNP based ICA, thus, offered a sensitive method for rapidly detecting HBsAg.
+Although the proof-of-concept of the Au@Pt/blue SiNP based ICA was demonstrated using HBsAg as a model analyte, this nanocomposite label based ICA can be easily developed to be a universal signal amplification technique and applied to the detection of other protein biomarkers.